bcarrillo1051/Atinverter/docs/index.md

 ---

 # **Atinverter Documentation**
-### Explore the documentation to learn more about this open source power converter!
+### Explore the documentation to learn more about this open source power inverter!

 <html>
 <head>